xljiang/tournament-manager/GroupProject/Docs/TestPlan.md

 ### 1.4 Bug Tracking

-Bugs and enhancement request will be tracked with a shared Google spreadsheet.
+Bugs and enhancement request will be tracked with github issue tracker.
 In general, bugs at the unit level will be fixed independently by the developer of that code.
 Bugs at the integration level and above, as well as enhancements, will be aware of by all team members.
-Besides the spreadsheet, team members will also communicate bugs through instant chatting or e-mail, especially for high priority bugs.
+Besides the github issue tracker, team members will also communicate bugs through instant chatting or e-mail, especially for high priority bugs.
 The QA manager will assign developers to fix these bugs either independently or collaboratively.

 ### 1.5 Technology